 And what else are we doing in industrial transformation than putting information and the decisions/actions derived from it at work in an increasingly autonomous ways, while unlocking the full value of information that comes from ever more sources and in ever more formats?
 It’s the reason why at the core Industry 4.0 is so data-intensive to begin with.

 Yet, when it boils down to ERP we are often still stuck in the systems of record reality with legacy systems that aren’t exactly built for easy integration and slow down digital transformation.
-Worse, there is still quite a lot of manual data entry going on, certainly when the layer between the enterprise planning level and the production level of industrial control systems and SCADA (where the MES sits) is lacking and, as we’ll see ERP still stands for Excel Runs Production (let’s not talk about paper-based processes).
+Worse, there is still quite a lot of manual data entry going on, certainly when the layer between the enterprise planning level and the production level of industrial control systems and SCADA system (where the MES sits) is lacking and, as we’ll see ERP still stands for Excel Runs Production (let’s not talk about paper-based processes).

 There isn’t a lot of intelligent ERP and integration of IoT, massive data analytics, cognitive and process automation, let alone autonomous processes and decisions, going on yet.